fpo33a/okapi/README.md

     exec kafka_test.Okapi.unsubscribe ('localhost:9123','test','fpcgNEW');

-Example with csv, json & fixed format can be found in test.sql file
+More examples with csv, json & fixed format can be found in sql\test.sql file

 ## To do ##